apollographql/apollo-client/react-docs/source/webpack.md

 title: Webpack loader
 ---

 You can load GraphQL queries over `.graphql` files using Webpack.
-The package `apollo-tag` comes with a loader easy to setup and with many benefits:
+The package `graphql-tag` comes with a loader easy to setup and bring some benefits:

 1. Do not process GraphQL ASTs on client-side
-2. Optimizes bundle size, since `apollo-tag` does not need to be imported
-3. Enable queries to be separated from logic
+2. Enable queries to be separated from logic

 In the example below, we create a new file called `currentUser.graphql`: